 Green Mountain Grills Daniel Boone Prime Plus

-The upgraded version of our “Best Cheap Pellet Grill” pick comes with Wi-Fi controls, which takes the pellet grill from a slightly hands-off grilling experience to a completely hands-off grilling experience.
+The upgraded version of the standard Daniel Boone comes with Wi-Fi controls, which takes the pellet grill from a slightly hands-off grilling experience to a completely hands-off grilling experience.
 The Prime Plus also comes with handy quality of life improvements like a built-in rotisserie, collapsible front shelf and the perhaps the best sleeper grill feature there is: an under-hood light.
 Its motor and pellet-efficiency is better, too.
 If you're struggling to decide between the two, consider how often you might expect to use the grill.
 If the answer is less than once every other week, the more affordable option should do the trick.
 More than that, though, the convenience and options presented by the Prime Plus make the few hundred dollar price hike worth it.

 If you want value in build quality, this is it.
 Rectec is a direct-to-consumer pellet company that makes its grills for the long haul.
 Where many companies might throw some chintzy plastic wheels to save a few bucks, Recteq's are literally for rollerblading.
 All of the component parts — from the vents to the handles — are stainless steel.
 It also boasts an absolutely massive (for the grill's size, at least) 30-pound pellet hopper, which supports more 30 hours of consecutive smoking.
 Perhaps the biggest selling point, though, is its 4-year warranty, which covers every component in the grill.
 This is especially uncommon in the pellet grilling space, where the reliance moving parts and electronics makes the grills less reliable over time.